CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

    squeue -u $USER
 ```

-### Running Nextflow  with slurm executor (Currently NOT recommended on Puhti when you have multiple small jobs)
+### Running Nextflow  with slurm executor (Currently NOT recommended on Puhti when you have several small jobs)

 One of the advantages of Nextflow is that the actual pipeline functional logic is separated from the execution environment.
-The same script can therefore be executed in different environment by changing the execution environment without touching actual pipeline code.
+The same script can therefore be executed in different environments by changing the execution environment without touching actual pipeline code.
 Nextflow uses `executor` information to decide where the job should be run.
 Once executor is configured, Nextflow submits each process to the specified job scheduler on your behalf (=you don't need to write sbatch script, Nextflow writes on the fly for you, instead).

 Default executor is `local` where process is run in your computer/localhost where Nextflow is launched.
 Other executors include: